glennj/exercism.io/_!mentor_notes/dart.md

 }
 ```

-you can use a more functional style with [`fold`](https://api.dart.dev/stable/3.5.0/dart-core/Iterable/fold.html)
+you can use a more functional 1 with [`fold`](https://api.dart.dev/stable/3.5.0/dart-core/Iterable/fold.html)
 ```dart
 var result = someList.fold(
     someValue,